 Venetian cuisine is heavily influenced by the bounty of the lagoon with fish and seafood featuring heavily.
 The city’s staples have long been polenta and rice, although pasta is also popular.
-Don’t forget to check out 22 best traditional foods to eat in Venice.
+Don’t forget to check out the 22 best traditional foods to eat in Venice.

 Besides seafood, rustic finger food, which can be found in hole-in-the-wall bars (bacari), is extremely popular in Venice.
 Mouthwatering counter snacks (Cicchetti) such as crostini (slices of crusty bread topped with local ingredients such as meats, cheeses, and vegetables), polpette (spiced meatballs), and crispy battered artichokes are a must when visiting Venice.
-Find out where to find the best cicchetti in Venice.
+Find out where to find the best Cicchetti in Venice.

 For vegetarians and vegans, dishes incorporating polenta, pasta, and risotto make the most of such local specialties as asparagus, artichokes, radicchio, and bruscandoli (wild hops).

 Be sure to save room for dessert because Venetian biscuits, cakes, and pastries can be excellent.
 There aren’t too many nicer things you can do to your taste buds than hit them with a cone of homemade Venetian gelato (ice cream).
 Check out the 11 best gelato shops in Venice.

 It takes a little planning to eat well in Venice otherwise you’re bound to be disappointed.
 Dining in the areas around St. Mark’s Square, the main train station, and along principal thoroughfares should be avoided as overpriced tourist traps, grand cafés, and expensive established restaurants predominate.